13 Spring Vegetables to Grow for an Early Harvest

 Planting Advice: About a month before the last expected frost, sow seeds in full sun and well-draining soil, 1/2 inch deep and 3 inches apart.
 Thin seedlings to 6 inches apart.
 Kohlrabies can withstand a bit of frost.
 For fall harvest, plant seeds about eight to 10 weeks before last typical frost date.

 Harvest Tips: Most kohlrabi varieties mature in six to seven weeks, and taste best when bulbs are smaller—2 to 4 inches in diameter.
-Bigger bulbs tend to get woody and develop
+Bigger bulbs tend to get woody and develop an off flavor.

 Top Picks: For white stems, Express Forcer, Kolpack and Triumph.
 For purple, Blaro and Rapid.